Skip to main content

 ### Custom Exceptions

-You can define custom exceptions and pass them into the `@magic()` decorator so the agent can raise them:
+You can define custom exceptions and pass them into the `@agentic()` decorator so the agent can raise them:

 ```python